-Any educator who receives an "Unsatisfactory" summative REACH Students Rating may appeal to a 4 member appeals committee of certified evaluators selected by CTU and CPS.
-Educators who wish to appeal must file a Notice of Intent in the

-Reflect and Learn System within 10 days of receipt of their REACH Students Evaluation Summary Report and then submit evidence related to the appeal within 30 days of receiving their REACH Students Evaluation Summary Report.
+Beginning with 2016-17 REACH Summative Ratings, the appeals process will be available to some educators who receive Developing ratings (in addition to educators who receive an Unsatisfactory rating).
+Tenured educators who receive a lower half Developing rating (that is, an emerging Developing where the total REACH score is between 210 and 250) can file an appeal.
+Additionally, any educator laid off out of seniority order due to an Unsatisfactory or Developing rating may appeal to a 4 member appeals committee of certified evaluators selected by CTU and CPS.
+Educators who wish to appeal must file a Notice of Intent in the Reflect and Learn System within 10 days of receipt of their REACH Students Evaluation Summary Report and then submit evidence related to the appeal within 30 days of receiving their REACH Students Evaluation Summary Report.
 The filing of an appeal does not delay remediation or forestall any actions, such as non-renewal or layoff, but if the appeal is won, any actions determined to be the result of a faulty rating will be reversed.